 Keep in mind that the type of salt you use is important here.
 With ⅓ cup of salt, if you use a finer grain, your brine could turn out way too salty.
 We always recommend using Diamond Crystal kosher salt, and also keep in mind that Morton is a finer grain as well.
 If you're not sure, just start with a couple of tablespoons, taste as you go, and work your way up from there.
 Trust your instincts as well when you're cooking the pork chops in terms of seasoning.
 And for the best results, be sure to buy well-raised pork, as in pork that has been raised in a pasture. —The Editors

 brown sugar (granulated sugar will work fine, too)

 pork chops, 1 inch-thick

-Throw all the ingredients (minus the ice cubes and the chops) into a saucepan and cook over medium heat, stirring until the salt and sugar dissolve.
-Remove from heat and stir in ice cubes.
+- In a large saucepan over medium heat, cook the water, brown sugar, salt, chile, if using, garlic, peppercorns, and thyme, stirring occasionally, until the salt and sugar dissolve.
+Remove from the heat and stir in the ice cubes.

 - Once the brine is totally cool, transfer to a zip-top bag.
 Add the pork chops and turn to coat.
 Let brine in the refrigerator overnight (about 8 hours).

 - Before cooking, pat the pork chops dry and let come to room temperature.
 Cook or grill as desired.